Anyone who's been working with Haskell for a little while will encounter

 stage, it's worth asking what exactly this is doing.
 Let's consider what happens

-when we provide a suitable function and Foldable
+when we provide a suitable function and Foldable instance to the skeleton

 above: